SINTEFMedtek/CustusX/source/resource/filter/doc/org.custusx.resource.filter.md

 When you adjust the treshold, you will see a preview of the filter on the selected input volume.

-- Optional factor 2 reduction
+- Optional: Reduce input volume by a factor of 2 in each direction = 1/8 of original volume size
 - Marching Cubes contouring
 - Optional Windowed Sinc smoothing
 - Decimation of triangles